|From: Saudi Arabia|

 (Last updated on 2014-07-23)

-Samples that will not be sold are exempt from customs duty.
+Samples not for sale are exempt from customs duty.

-Samples having a commercial value may enter Bahrain temporarily by payment of a deposit that is equal to the applicable duty.
+Samples having a commercial value may enter temporarily by payment of a deposit equal to the applicable duty.

 In general, advertising matter is free of duty.

 (Last updated on 2014-04-27)

 Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates are the member-states of the Gulf Cooperation Council (GCC), a customs union that has established a common external tariff rate of 5% for most goods imported from member states.

 Certain items, e.g., basic foodstuffs and medical items, are exempt from the Common External Customs Tariff (CXT) and enter the member-countries free of duty.
 Currently, each member-state has created an individual "exempt/duty-free" list, e.g., Bahrain's list includes alcoholic beverages and tobacco products.

 Customs value is generally based on transaction value, which is the price actually paid or payable (the commercial invoice price).
 This value is subject to certain adjustments including freight, insurance, packing, commissions, royalties, and license fees.
 If value cannot be determined using this method, another method of valuation must be used.
 For more information see Customs Valuation of Imported Goods.
 In most cases the customs value is equivalent to CIF value.